HackSouth/hacksouth.github.io/_posts/2021-01-25-SARS-and-the-Flash.md

  - Community
 tags:
  - SARS
- - eFilling
+ - e-Filing
  - Adobe
  - Adobe Flash
+ - Vulnerability
 ---

 After many years of faithful service, Adobe announced in 2017 it would discontinue support for [Adobe Flash](https://www.adobe.com/africa/products/flashplayer/end-of-life.html) from 31 December 2020 and blocked Flash content from running in Flash Player on 12 January 2021 many have been caught unprepared.

 [SARS/South African Revenue Services](https://www.sars.gov.za/Pages/default.aspx) recently announced it would start using its own Browser.
 We aim to tackle the challenge this presents and what to think about and also why with a 2+ year warning things are not in place. <!--more-->

 ![SARS Guide to using Flash POST discontinuation](/assets/images/SARS/Screenshot_3.png){: .align-center}